Prismatik/json-migrator/README.md

 * add regex support (as per Dave)
 * add json schema validation before and after
 * add a preview function to output the changes without making any updates
+* change migrations to be in json format, how to deal with other data types??